Promotional Kitting Ideas That Work (From Home)

 But during our bout with COVID-19, kitting has taken on even greater importance, for many reasons.

-Many employees are working from home.
-Most client contacts are made virtually instead of in person.
+Many employees are working from home and it is common for client contacts to be virtual instead of in person.
 Even big events are being held via Zoom or another online meeting platform.

 You can’t be there, but a thoughtful promo gift can.